kodus/sentry/README.md

   * We don't need an error-handler - every modern application stack has one already.
   * We don't want a complex architecture and custom middleware - simple functions will do.
-  * We don't need data sanitization - the Sentry server has privacy/scrubbing options on the server-side.
+  * We don't want to record post-data - there are too many risks.
   * Fewer lines of code ~> fewer bugs (hopefully; you don't want the error-logger itself to break down.)
   * No dependencies: no conflicts, no fuss.